jprivillaso/pub_sub_microservices/README.md

-# Pub Sub Microservices with nodejs
+# Pub-Sub Microservices with nodejs

 A very common approach when using microservices is to use a event-based architecture to enable your application to scale better.